mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 fully recharge a power system or power pack in four times the duration of its endurance if the robot is dormant or limited to zero mobility.
-More advanced solar coatings can recharge power packs at a one- hour-per-hour basis for a dormant robot and at one fourth the rate for a robot performing minimal activities and moving at no more than one-metre speeds.
+More advanced solar coatings can recharge power packs at a one-hour-per-hour basis for a dormant robot and at one fourth the rate for a robot performing minimal activities and moving at no more than one-metre speeds.